Her0x27/camroid-dev2/replit.md

 ### Privacy Mode

-The application includes a privacy/masking feature that displays a game instead of the camera interface:
+The application includes a privacy/masking feature that displays a cover app (calculator, notepad, game) instead of the camera interface:
-- **Auto-lock on minimize**: When PRIVACY_MODE is enabled, the app automatically locks and shows the game mask when minimized, backgrounded, or when the tab loses visibility.
+- **Auto-lock on minimize**: When PRIVACY_MODE is enabled, the app automatically locks and shows the privacy module when minimized, backgrounded, or when the tab loses visibility.
 - **App switcher protection**: A black overlay instantly covers the screen when the app goes to background, hiding content from the app switcher preview on Android/iOS.
 - **Event handling**: Uses `visibilitychange`, `pagehide`/`pageshow` (for Safari iOS), and `blur`/`focus` (for mobile devices) events for comprehensive cross-platform support.
+- **Per-module unlock methods**: Each privacy module has its own unlock method (calculator uses digit sequence, notepad uses secret phrase).
-- **Unlock gestures**: Configurable unlock methods including pattern unlock and multi-finger gestures.
+- **Universal unlock gestures**: Configurable fallback unlock methods including pattern unlock and multi-finger gestures.
 - **Auto-lock timer**: Configurable inactivity timeout for automatic locking.
-- **Extensible game system**: Games are registered via `gameRegistry` and can be selected in settings.
+- **Extensible module system**: Privacy modules are registered via `privacyModuleRegistry` and can be selected in settings.
+- **Neutral code terminology**: All code uses neutral names like `privacy_modules`, `PrivacyModuleConfig`, `selectedModule` for code discretion.

 ## External Dependencies